 Note that even students who change schools should seek advice about changing their residence permits.

-Note: it is not possible to extend a tourist visa.
+Note it is not possible to extend a tourist visa.
 EU citizens can take up residency through the tourist visa by registering with the local municipal authorities but all other citizens will need to return to their country of origin to apply for a residency permit or longer visa at their closest Dutch embassy.

-n many languages.
+Though Dutch immigration procedures can seem like a swamp of regulations, information is widely available in many languages.
 The latest information is available from the Immigratie- en Naturalisatie-dienst (Immigration and Naturalisation Service) either by phone on 0900 1234561 or, the most efficient way to get initial information is to visit the IND Residence Wizard on their website, http://www.ind.nl.